Select Department

 How To Use A Wireless Guitar System

 Although each system will differ slightly, it’s generally a pretty simple process for setting one up.
 All you need to do is connect your transmitter(s) to your instrument(s), then connect your receiver to your amps.
-After that, all you need to do is make sure your levels are on-point and you should be ready to belt out your set with complete freedom!
+After that, the next step is to make sure your levels are on-point and you should be ready to belt out your set with complete freedom!

-Some units may also require you to manually select your frequency.
-Though the receiver will typically do a frequency scan automatically and set the bandwidth to the clearest available group and channel.
+Some units may also require you to manually select your frequency, though the receiver will typically do a frequency scan automatically and set the bandwidth to the clearest available group and channel.
 Then, all you’ll need to do is make sure your transmitter is tuned to the same group and channel.
-But again, these days your receiver and transmitter are often linked automatically!
+In all likelihood, these days your receiver and transmitter are probably linked automatically.

-Finally, it goes without saying, but you’ll want to make sure your wireless guitar system or its batteries are fully charged before your performance.
+Finally, and it goes without saying, you’ll want to make sure your guitar system or its batteries are fully charged before your performance.
 Because the last thing you want to do is lose juice in the middle of an important show!

 Radio Frequencies